“I Do” Cannabis

 The dessert wasn’t much of a surprise, everyone made cake.
 Lauren’s choice of a ricotta cake was simple and looked delicious, but maybe too simple for Leather and Kelis.
 Even though Stacy started her dessert early, she still struggled to finish it.
 She went with what looked like a miniature layered wedding cake but it was dry and under presented.
 Coreen chose an almond cake with cream cheese icing.
 I don’t know anyone who can resist cream cheese icing.
 It’s a dirty move but effective.
 By this point the judges aren’t providing very good commentary.
 Probably because they’re all stoned from the large dose of THC they got in the appetizer round.
 Too $hort gets his chance to say something with everyone else quiet.
 He tells us that Stacy’s cake was the only dish where he could taste weed.
 Even including Coreen’s weed leaf flavoured main.
 As a regular cannabis smoker, the weed flavour is familiar to him and he likes to have it in his infused food.
 We think Coreen won the dessert round because… cream cheese icing.

 So who won?
 Each chef seemed to have taken a least one round each, but Stacy had execution issues, and Lauren just couldn’t standout enough in any round, so Coreen won.
 This was likely a very close decision and she probably won out because of her dosing strategy and dosing execution.
-She knows cannabis cuisine but it’s a shame that they gave her a platform to spout her alternative medicine nonsense.
+She knows cannabis cuisine but it’s a shame that they gave her a platform to spout her fake medicine nonsense.
 If cannabis is going to get mainstream acceptance like coffee or wine, the industry needs to stop letting people like Coreen speak for them.
 On top of the CBD super-fandom, Coreen tries to claim that THCA (the non active form of THC) has medicinal properties.
 She repeats the line, “There’s new stuff coming out all the time, research is constantly being done on cannabis.”
 This statement by itself is true, but she uses it to imply that her claims about THCA being medicine have scientific backing.
 She is banking on people being uninformed or unaware how to fact check her.
-She’s partially protected by Google’s search algorithm which prioritizes high traffic links from Leafly, woahstork and pseudoscience health clinics.
+She’s partially protected by Google’s search algorithm which prioritizes high traffic links from Leafly, woahstork and kumbaya health clinics.
 Not places known for their fundamental research.
 Calling out this kind of BS requires you to know to search on places like Google Scholar, NCBI Pubmed and Microsoft Academic.
 These search engines give you direct access to actual research.
 A quick search focusing on her main claim about psoriasis tells us that one test worked… sometimes… but only in a petri-dish.
 That doesn’t mean that it will work even 1% in a human.
 If cannabinoids had medicinal properties like the super-fans claim, don’t you think that large pharmaceutical companies (like Apotex, Bayer, GSK, Pfizer… etc) would be all over it?
+They have no shame.
+They only see $$.

 Episode three carried over a lot of the good things from episode two.
 They even decided to play with the rules a little bit which makes things fun to watch.
 They’ve ironed out most of the kinks from earlier episodes but they’re still struggling to get a full panel of quality guest judges.
 The food that each chef makes continues to interest us and make our eyeballs salivate and the chefs all bring diverse personality to the show.
 There’s a clear angle towards beginners considering the teaching moments and the focus on low, consistent dosing.
 If you’re thinking about getting into THC infused food, we think this is a great series for you.
 Either as inspiration for what to cook at home, or as homework for what to order once you find that five star cannabis restaurant.